aip-dev/google.aip.dev/aip/adopting.md

 maybe that AIP will get written in the future and then you'll have a conflict).
 So what do you do?

-## The 9000 block

-Much like the Unicode specification, we've reserved the 9000 block of AIP numbers (that is, AIP-9000 through AIP-9999) to be for "internal use".
-This means that these AIPs will never have public documentation and are free for private companies to use for their own API guidance.
-As a result, all you have to do is write your AIPs as usual and give them a number in the 9000 block.

 ## Custom AIP domains

 We're working on a separate fork-able repository that you can copy and use as